Swim As You Are

 Key outcomes:

-• Drove significant product awareness and cultural conversation around representation in swimming
+Drove product awareness and cultural conversation around representation in swimming

-• Positioned Nike as a genuine leader in inclusive athletic innovation, not just in statement but in product
+Positioned Nike as a genuine leader in inclusive innovation, in product as well as statement

-• Opened up a broader conversation about who sport is designed for and who gets left out
+Opened a broader conversation about who sport is designed for

 The cap filled a gap that had existed for decades.
 The films made sure people understood why that gap mattered.

-Inclusion in sport doesn't start with a campaign.
-It starts with building the right equipment.
-But it spreads when you tell the truth about why it was needed.
+Inclusion in sport starts with building the right equipment.
+It spreads when you tell the truth about why it was needed.
 That's what this was.